 But before all that fun, you may have the task of arranging an end-of-year Christmas meal for a bunch of people that you either work with or whom you call ‘friends’.
 Or both.
 If you book any of the spots below, it should keep you in the spirit of things before they are broken on that train ride home on the 24th of December.

 Luca is one of our favorite Italian restaurants in London, and they also happen to have two excellent private rooms, one of which is where they make their pasta fresh daily.
-From the end of November onwards, they’re doing a £55 five course menu, a £75 six course menu, and a £130 seven course white Alba truffle menu that your company will most likely not sign off on.
-This place is relatively new, and is a great option if you want to show your group you know what’s cool.
+From the end of November onwards, they’re doing a £55 five course menu, a £75 six course menu, and a £95 seven course marathon that you must make it your duty to get your company to sign off on.
+This place is a great option if you want to show your group you know what’s cool.

-As the one of the first to make tail to nose eating trendy, St. John’s know a thing or two about meat, and at Christmas they’re doing five different meats, roasted whole.
-You can have game at £47 per person, beef at £48 per person, fish at £57 per person, goose at £58 per person, or the whole suckling pig starting at £380 for 17 people.
-You get to enjoy your meal in their simple whitewashed dining room, or in their simple whitewashed private room.
+As one of the first to make tail to nose eating trendy, St. John knows a thing or two about meat, and at Christmas they’re doing five different meats, roasted whole.
+You can have game at £47 per person, beef at £48 per person, fish at £52 per person, goose at £58 per person, or the whole suckling pig starting at £390 for 14 people.
+You get to enjoy your meal in their simple whitewashed dining room, or in their equally simple, equally whitewashed private room.